Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Beyond Sharpening: Full Results

-\paragraph{Additional results: Diversity-guided generation (\cref{sec:guided})} As a proof of concept, we also evaluate an inference-time exploration algorithm that uses representation-based diversity to encourage exploration \emph{during the autoregressive generation processs itself}.
+\paragraph{Diversity-guided generation (\cref{sec:guided})} As a proof of concept, we also evaluate an inference-time exploration algorithm that uses representation-based diversity to encourage exploration \emph{during the autoregressive generation process itself}.
 We find that this improves pass@k for large k over naive sampling for \texttt{Qwen-2.5-7b-Instruct} on \texttt{MATH}.